Okta Classic Engine release notes (Preview)

 User Import Scheduling

 When importing users from an app to Okta, you can now schedule imports to occur at hourly, daily, or weekly intervals.
-Scheduling imports at a time that is convenient for your org reduces the likelihood of service disruptions and eliminates the need to start imports manually.
-If an application allows incremental imports, you can create both full and incremental import schedules.
+Scheduling imports at a time that's convenient for your org reduces the likelihood of service disruptions and eliminates the need to start imports manually.
+If an app allows incremental imports, you can create both full and incremental import schedules.
 This is a self-service feature.

 Null values for SCIM provisioning

-Null values for any attribute type can now be submitted to Okta when using SCIM provisioning.
+You can now submit null values for any attribute type to Okta when using SCIM provisioning.
 This change reduces the error messages customers receive and simplifies end user identity management.

 Device Authorization grant type

 Advancements in internet technology have seen an explosion of smart devices and the Internet of Things.
-Consumers need to sign in to applications that run on these devices, but the devices either lack support for a web browser or have limited ability for input, such as smart TVs, car consoles, and thermostats.
-As a result, users resort to insecure authentication solutions that are error-prone and time-consuming.
+Consumers need to sign in to apps that run on these devices, but the devices either lack support for a web browser or have limited ability for input, such as smart TVs, car consoles, and thermostats.
+As a result, users resort to insecure authentication solutions that are error prone and time consuming.

 LDAP admin password reset